David Dundas (musician)

-Lord David Paul Nicholas Dundas (born 2 June 1945) is an English musician and actor, best known for his chart success in the pop genre during the 1970s as well as his later career in film and television scores.
+Lord David Paul Nicholas Dundas (born 2 June 1945) is an English musician and actor, best known for his chart success in the pop genre during the 1970s, including his biggest hit "Jeans On", as well as his later career in film and television scores.

 Biography

-Dundas was born in Oxford, the second son of Lawrence Dundas, 3rd Marquess of Zetland, and his wife Penelope Pike.
+Dundas was born in Oxford, the second son of the 3rd Marquess of Zetland and his wife, Penelope Pike.
 As a younger son of a marquess, he is entitled to the courtesy title 'Lord'.
 He was educated at Harrow and the Central School of Speech and Drama.
-While at the Central School, Dundas shared a Camden Town house with actor Vivian MacKerrell and film director Bruce Robinson.
-The house on Albert Street had been bought by his parents for him to live in, eventually according to Dundas himself "15 people were living there – there were three bedrooms".
+While at the Central School, Dundas shared a house on Albert Street in Camden Town with actor Vivian MacKerrell and film director Bruce Robinson, which his parents bought for him; eventually, according to Dundas himself, "15 people were living there – there were three bedrooms".
 Those years served as the basis for Robinson's unpublished memoir and the film Withnail & I (1987).
 Dundas co-wrote the score for the film, considered "one of Britain's biggest cult films".

 On 17 December 1971, Dundas married Corinna Maeve Wolfe Scott, and they had two children.
 They divorced in 1995.
 Dundas then married Taina Bettina Breuckmann on 21 November 1997, and they had one son.